boazsegev/plezi-website/docs/guides/hello_world.html.md

 * `assets/websocket.js` - This is stub code for websocket connections.
 We can update this code and include it in our Html for a quick websocket client.

-Now double click on the `hello_world` to start our application (or run `./hello_world` from your terminal).
+Now, let's double click on the `hello_world` to start our application (or run `./hello_world` from our terminal).

 Next, open a new browser window or two and visit [localhost:3000](http://localhost:3000) to see what we've got.
-You can use two broser windows to chat with yourself...
+We can use two browser windows to chat with ourselves...

 Congratualations!
-You've created a Plezi application.
-It's a chat room and we want it to be something different, so let's move on.
+We've created a Plezi application.
+It's a chat room and we want it to be something different, but it's a start :-)

 ## Saying Hello directly from the Controller